BitCurator/bitcurator-salt/README.md

 This repository has been organized to make the process of maintaining and contributing to BitCurator development as transparent as possible.
 An explanation of the layout follows.

-The **.ci** directory contains a selection of shell scripts used to build and test BitCurator releases.
+The `.ci/` directory contains a selection of shell scripts used to build and test BitCurator releases.

-The **bitcurator** directory contains all support files and salt states in a number of different directories:
+The `bitcurator/` directory contains all support files and salt states in a number of different directories:

-- **config**: Salt states and support files for environment and user configuration
+- `config/`: Salt states and support files for environment and user configuration
-- **env**: Environment support files and salt states for the user desktop and various tools
+- `env/`: Environment support files and salt states for the user desktop and various tools
-- **files**: Source packages and deb packages for tools where a legacy version is required, or no packaging exists
+- `files/`: Source packages and deb packages for tools where a legacy version is required, or no readily available, stable packaging exists
-- **mounter**: Mount policy tools
+- `mounter/`: Mount policy tools
-- **packages**: all deb packages (to be installed with apt-get)
+- `packages/`: all deb packages (to be installed with apt-get)
-- **python-packages**: all Python 3 packages (to be installed with pip3)
+- `python-packages/`: all Python 3 packages (to be installed with pip3)
-- **repos**: additional repositories that must be enabled
+- `repos/`: additional repositories that must be enabled
-- **theme**: BitCurator theme resources
+- `theme/`: BitCurator theme resources
-- **tools**: tools that must be installed from source
+- `tools`/: tools that must be installed from source

 ## BitCurator documentation, help, and discussions